How to Embed Your Instagram Feed on Your WordPress Website

 • Blog Sidebar

-Then, simply paste the code into the empty text box, save it, and view the homepage of your website to check that it is displaying correctly.
+6. Paste the Instagram feed code into the text box, save it, and check your website to ensure it displays correctly.

 On a dedicated page